 The Domain Management Page will show several different statuses.
 Below is a list of all the statuses and a description of each.

-When a pending SSL certificate ordered through the WebControlCenter is ready, it will get automatically
+When a pending SSL certificate ordered through the WebControlCenter is ready,it will get automatically installed.

 The Pending status is displayed when a CSR has been generated for the domain only but a SSL Certificate hasn't been installed.
-This would indicate that you are planning to install a SSL certificate through another Certificate Provider.
+This would indicate that you are planning to install a SSL certificate that you are purchasing through another Certificate Provider.